-At the direction of the state of New Mexico, beginning March 19, 2020, all gatherings of more than ten people are prohibited until further notice.
+At the direction of the state of New Mexico, all gatherings of more than five people are prohibited until further notice.

 We realize the inconvenience and frustration in regards to event cancellations.
 We are working to keep an ongoing list of all events in Albuquerque that have been canceled or postponed.
 Keep watching for updates, as changes are happening quickly.
 We are working to keep this information as accurate and up-to-date as possible.

-At the direction of the state of New Mexico, beginning March 23, 2020, all gatherings of more than 5 people are prohibited in the state.
-All indoor shopping malls and non-essential bussinesses have been ordered to close.
+At the direction of the state of New Mexico, all gatherings of more than five people are prohibited in the state.

 With the future in mind, we encourage you to find inspiration in a virtual experience of Albuquerque.
 We've put together a collection of videos, virtual tours, online and on-screen exploration ideas, as well as businesses that are offering clever ways to engage in a time of social distancing.